-- Florida College System A.A.
-Transfer enrollment: Black or African-American - Florida College A.A.
-Transfer enrollment: Two or More Races (and/or similar improvement in enrollment from another protected class race/ethnicity group measured at or below the peer median)
+- FTIC enrollment: Black or African-American - Florida College System A.A.
+Transfer enrollment: Two or more races

 Over the next three years, New College of Florida strives to enroll protected class students at rates matching or exceeding the median rates of our peer institution groups.